binaryphile/docker-redmine/README.md

 ## Dockerfile

 Instead of a conventional Dockerfile, there is a script `dockerfile.sh` in the `dockerfile` directory.
-I only mention this since it's the first question anyone asks about the project.
+I mention this not because you'll need it but rather because the first question everyone asks is where the Dockerfile is.

-You should only need the file if for some reason you need a different version of Redmine.
-If you're just looking to run Redmine server, I've built this image so it can be customized with plugins and themes without needing to be rebuilt.
+You should only need it if for some reason you need a different version of Redmine.
+If you're just looking to run Redmine as a server, you won't need to build the image.
+You can customize the existing image with plugins and themes without a rebuild.

-If you run into a use case that isn't covered by my image, let me know so that it can be improved.
-By not having to rebuild the image it is more likely to be reused by many people and for many to benefit by any improvement in it.

-If you _do_ need to rebuild the image, `dockerfile.sh` will generate an image just like a regular Dockerfile.
-I use shell script for two reasons.
-First, shell is more flexible and powerful than Dockerfiles.
-Second, it is difficult to get Dockerfiles to stop generating a ton of AUFS layers, and once you run out of layers, your image becomes unusable.
-So fewer is better.

-For more details, see `README.md` in the `dockerfile` directory.
+For more details, see `dockerfile/README.md`.

 ## Maintenance